Skip to main content

 Recommended Cerezyme dosing and administration

-• The recommended dosage of Cerezyme based upon disease severity ranges from 2.5 units/kg 3 times a week to 60 units/kg once every 2 weeks
+• The recommended dosage of Cerezyme ranges from 2.5 units/kg 3 times a week to 60 units/kg once every 2 weeks

-• For patients weighing 18 kg and greater, infuse the diluted Cerezyme solution over 1 to 2 hours.
-For patients weighing less than 18 kg, infuse the diluted Cerezyme solution over 2 hours
+• For patients weighing greater than 20 kg, infuse the diluted Cerezyme solution over 1 to 2 hours.
+For patients weighing 20 kg or less, infuse the diluted Cerezyme solution over 2 hours

-• Titrate the dosage based on clinical manifestations of disease and therapeutic goals for the patient
+• Titrate the dosage based on disease severity and therapeutic goals for the patient

 • Initiate Cerezyme in a healthcare setting with appropriate medical monitoring and support measures, including access to cardiopulmonary resuscitation equipment

-• If a severe hypersensitivity reaction occurs, discontinue Cerezyme treatment and initiate appropriate medical treatment
+• If a severe hypersensitivity reaction or a severe infusion-associated reaction (IAR) occurs, discontinue Cerezyme treatment and initiate appropriate medical treatment

 • For patients who experience a hypersensitivity reaction to Cerezyme and a decision is made to readminister the product, consider reducing the rate of infusion and pretreat with antihistamines and/or corticosteroids.
 Monitor patients for the occurrence of new hypersensitivity reactions